September 2024 Part 2: Goby Faces, Halibut Eyes, Clupeiform Colors, etc.

 1. Gobies & Sculpin.

 Something odd is happening in Goby World.
-All numbers were down compared to historical averages, plus there are signs of an autumn second spawn we have only seen once before.
+All numbers were down compared to historical averages, plus there are signs of an autumn second spawn we have only seen a few times before.

 Longjaw Mudsucker count = 1.
 This was only the third Mudsucker caught in 2024.